 Experiential learning resources for the innovative educator

-The benefits of educational travel are invaluable.
+The benefits of educational through travel are invaluable.
 I have seen the impact that travel has on students from school travel groups, traveling homeschool families, and youth groups.
 I have experienced this impact personally and have watched how travel has affected my own children.

 I was a field ecologist for many years before I became a teacher.
 I traveled the world working on various wildlife studies.

 I have always been a homebody, so traveling didn't come naturally to me, but I knew that if I was going to have a chance at a career in ecology I would have to leave home.
 I felt uncomfortable and was homesick more often than I felt in my element.
 But it was because of being out of my element that I discovered who I was, what I valued, what I wanted in life and how I would get there.
 I developed career skills from firsthand experiences, built relationships with people that are now like family, and experienced ecology and conservation concepts that I had only read about in textbooks up to that point.
-Traveling changed me in a way that no other experiences could have.
+Traveling changed me in a way that no other building-bound experiences could have.
+Education through travel is literally life-changing.

 1. Increase Cultural and Global Awareness: